Officers of the Board

 Anne R. Kline ’81

-Anne R. Kline í81 is a senior vice president and commercial loan officer at Revere.
-She is on the executive committee of The Washington National Operaís board of trustees and volunteers with LIFT, a poverty alleviation organization.
-She received a bachelorís degree in social relations and Spanish from Lehigh in 1981.
-She also attended Maryland Banking School at the University of Maryland, and received a Certificate of Financial Planning from Virginia Commonwealth University and a Professional Banking Diploma from the American Institute of Banking.
+Anne R. Kline is a senior vice president at Revere.
+She is on the executive committee of Washington National Opera’s board of trustees and volunteers with LIFT, a non-profit organization serving individuals with special needs.
+She received a bachelor’s degree in social relations and Spanish from Lehigh in 1981.
+She also attended Maryland Banking School at the University of Maryland and received a Certificate of Financial Planning from Virginia Commonwealth University and a Professional Banking Diploma from the American Institute of Banking.

 Paul N. Leitner ’76*